 We provide customized offerings that address the specific needs of clients in our strategic vertical markets.
-As of June 30, 2023, we served over 200 clients across our core verticals such as food and beverage, wholesale and retail.
+As of December 31, 2023, we served over 200 clients across our core verticals such as food and beverage, wholesale and retail.

 Digital technology continues to impact our world through its transformative capability and pervasive impact.
 Our management believes we have a successful track record of applying our proprietary technologies to respond to changing business needs and evolving client demands.
-Leveraging such experiences, we launched a Web 3.0 e-commerce platform whereby customers and merchants can transact in a transparent and secure way, or Tridentity, in the fourth quarter of 2023.
+Leveraging such experiences, we have launched a Web 3.0 e-commerce platform whereby customers and merchants can transact in a transparent and secure way, or Tridentity, in December 2023.
 We believe Tridentity addresses a massive market opportunity today and provides us with an attractive runway for growth.
 According to the Frost & Sullivan Report, the market size of global Web 3.0-enabled e-commerce is expected to reach US\$189.3 billion and US\$1,587.4 billion in 2023 and 2027, respectively, representing a CAGR of 70.2% from 2023 to 2027.
 Our success in helping our clients brand, position, optimize and grow their businesses has allowed us to achieve significant growth.
-For the years ended December 31, 2022 and 2021, we generated revenue of approximately US\$1.26 million and US\$0.66 million, respectively.
-Revenue from business consulting and IT customization accounted for 49.8% and 50.2% of our total revenue for the year ended December 31, 2022 respectively, and accounted for 39.6% and 60.4% of our total revenue for the year ended December 31, 2021 respectively.
-We incurred a net loss of approximately US\$1.13 million for the year ended December 31, 2022, and achieved a net income of approximately US\$0.03 million for the year ended December 31, 2021.
-For the six months ended June 30, 2023 and 2022, we generated revenue of approximately US\$0.48 million and US\$0.48 million, respectively.
-Revenue from business consulting and IT customization accounted for 23.6% and 76.4% of our total revenue for the six months ended June 30, 2023 respectively, and accounted for 40.5% and 59.5% of our total revenue for the six months ended June 30, 2022, respectively.
-We incurred net loss of approximately US\$1.86 million and US\$0.16 million for the six months ended June 30, 2023 and 2022, respectively.
+For the years ended December 31, 2023 and 2022, we generated revenue of approximately US\$1.48 million and US\$1.26 million, respectively.
+Revenue from IT customization and business consulting accounted for 77.9% and 21.7% of our total revenue for the year ended December 31, 2023 respectively, and accounted for 50.2% and 49.8% of our total revenue for the year ended December 31, 2022 respectively.
+We incurred a net loss of approximately US\$4.77 million and US\$1.13 million for the year ended December 31, 2023 and 2022, respectively.